 Barth et al. (2008) investigated whether IAS/IFRS adoption leads to less earnings management.
-They assessed earnings management based on: (1) the variance of the change in net income; (2) the ratio of the variance of the change in cash flows; (3) the correlation between accruals and cash flows; and (4) the frequency of small positive net income.
+They assessed earnings management based on: (1) the variance of the change in net income; (2) the ratio of the variance of the change in net income to the variance of the change in cash flows; (3) the correlation between accruals and cash flows; and (4) the frequency of small positive net income.
 With their resulting sample of IAS firms from Datastream and WorldScope comprising 2,212 firms around the world that adopted IAS between 1995 and 2006, their results showed that the application of IAS/IFRS has no systematic effect on the relative difference in accounting quality.